Ready to learn?

 To Be Announced |

-Result/Final Selection |
+Result / Final Selection |

 To Be Announced |

-UPSC IAS Admit Card 2025 (Inactive) |
+UPSC IAS Admit Card 2026 (To Be Activated Soon) |

-UPSC CSE 2025 Answer Key (Inactive) |
+UPSC CSE Answer Key 2026 (To Be Released) |

-UPSC IAS Result 2025 (Inactive) |
+UPSC IAS Result 2026 (To Be Released) |

 For the Indian Administrative Service (IAS), Indian Foreign Service (IFS) and Indian Police Service (IPS), a candidate must be a citizen of India.